wilsonliaows/docs/connectors/aws_lambda.md

 ---

 # AWS Lambda
+[AWS Lambda](https://aws.amazon.com/lambda/) is a scalable compute service that allows you to execute code without provisioning or managing servers.
+It is a versatile service that enables users to build a variety of real-time serverless data processing systems quickly and easily.

+## Working with the AWS Lambda connector

-## Configure output schema
+## Output schema definition

-Since the output data from a Lambda function is not static and varies with the function, a sample response is needed to generate an action's output schema, also known as [output datatree](/workato-concepts.md#data-tree-and-pills).
-This datatree allows you to map the output from the function into another recipe step.
+When working with Lambda functions as triggers or actions, you will need to define the output schema for the function being called, as each function's response is variable.
+This sample output schema will be used to build the [output datatree](/workato-concepts.md#data-tree-and-pills).
+This datatree allows you to use the data returned from the Lambda function in subsequent recipe actions.

-All you need to do is provide a sample response to the `Response body` input field.
-Now the format of your response will determine what the sample output should look like.
-We will explore how to format a sample response for 2 cases: JSON response body and single primitive data.
+To define the output schema, provide a sample response to the `Response body` input field.
+This should describe the data structure and schema of the output.
+There are 2 ways to configure this input field:

-## Response body input field
+- Use a sample JSON
+- Manually define schema using the schema designer widget

 ![Schema Designer](/assets/images/aws_lambda/response_body_input_field.png)
 *Response body input field*

-There are 2 ways to configure this input field: Using a sample JSON or creating a schema definition.
-This article focuses on using sample JSON.

-Clicking on `generate from JSON sample` will open a pop up which looks like this:
+This article focuses on defining the output schema via sample JSON.
+Clicking on `generate from JSON sample` brings up the following schema designer widget.

-![Sample JSON pop up](/assets/images/aws_lambda/sample_json_pop_up.png) *Sample JSON pop up*
+![Sample JSON pop up](/assets/images/aws_lambda/sample_json_pop_up.png) *Schema designer widget*

-Provide a valid JSON.
-More details about formatting a valid JSON body for the AWS lambda connector in the next section.
+There are two typical formats for a JSON:
+- JSON response body
+- Single primitive data

 ## JSON response
 Workato requires all data be presented as key & value pairs.
-This is done so that we can map values using it's respective key.
+This is done so that we can map values using its respective key.
 JSON data format is a good example.
-For the AWS lambda connector, we require all response JSON to be wrapped in a parent `"response"` object.
+For the AWS Lambda connector, we require all response JSON to be wrapped in a parent `"response"` object.
 Hence using a given response like this:

 ```json
 {